Research Outputs

 Stochastic gradient Markov chain Monte Carlo

-Stochastic gradient Markov chain Monte Carlo algorithms are increasingly popular approaches for approximately sampling from posterior distributions in big data.
+Stochastic gradient Markov chain Monte Carlo algorithms are increasingly popular approaches for approximate sampling from posterior distributions in big data.
 One example is stochastic gradient Langevin dynamics, which can be viewed as a computationally-efficient approximation to the MALA algorithm – but where the Metropolis-Hastings accept-reject step is removed and the gradient of the posterior is approximated using a small sub-sample of the data at each iteration.
 This algorithm is much faster to run than MALA, but no longer target the true posterior.
 However in many applications where there is limited compute resource, it can give more accurate results than standard MCMC algorithms.

 This paper reviews this class of algorithms, gives an informal overview of recent theoretical results on their Monte Carlo and approximation error, compares them against standard MCMC algorithms, and points to open research challenges.